 Make it enjoyable and spend the time to really understand your employee.
 The important thing to remember is that it’s about a conversation.

 Need an Affordable Mobile Time Tracking App for Your Employees?

 Adopt Frequent Feedback Cycles

 The main ingredient to an effective performance review is that nothing should be a surprise.
-You should be giving feedback on performance daily.
-Whether it be a 5-minute huddle at the end of the day or a sit-down meeting.
+You should also be giving feedback on performance daily.
+It can be a 5-minute huddle at the end of the day or a sit-down meeting.
 If an employee is not performing well, you should work to get them on track.

 Best Practices and Examples

 You don’t want to lose your employees.
 Even average performers play a critical role in your company.
-People want to know where they are headed and not having a career path can be a reason for turnover in your company.
+Most employees also want to know where they are headed and not having a career path can be a reason for turnover in your company.
 By listening to their interests, you can develop a plan to help them achieve their goals.

 Don’t tie the review to pay.
-Tom DiDonato, chief human resources officer at Lear, wrote in Harvard Business Review that he believes that annual reviews aren’t being done correctly and salary reviews and performance reviews should be separated.
+Tom DiDonato, chief human resources officer at Lear, wrote in Harvard Business Review that he believes that annual reviews aren’t being done correctly.
+He thinks salary reviews and performance reviews should be separated.
 He says, “Performance reviews that are tied to compensation create a blame-oriented culture.
 It’s well known that they reinforce hierarchy, undermine collegiality, work against cooperative problem solving, discourage straight talk, and too easily become politicized.”

-Small businesses can’t afford production loss, underperforming employees, or turnover.
-Coaching sessions can help ensure your employees stay.
-You may have heard the saying that employees don’t leave good companies, they leave bad managers.
-Whatever method you choose for your performance review system, ensure your managers are conducting performance reviews to really help their employees, not just to check an item off a list.
+Small businesses can’t afford production loss.
+They also can’t afford underperforming employees or turnover.
+Coaching sessions can help ensure your employees stay as well.
+Employees don’t leave good companies or good managers.
+Ensure your managers are conducting performance reviews to inspire their employees, not just to check an item off a list.